suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 place_of_worship|138
 ~~~

 As we can see there are much more drinking water point than place of worship.
-I know Rome and i know that we can drink water everywhere but I would expected this kind of results.
-Rome normally has more than 900 churches, so I this database miss something.
+I know very well Rome and I know that we can drink water everywhere but I wouldn't expected this kind of results.
+Rome normally has more than 900 churches, so I think that we miss something.
-It very interesting also notice that for this data there are still 153 telephone, and in 2017, with smartphone era I wouldn't expect so.
+It very interesting also notice that for this data there are still 153 telephone, and in 2017, in the smartphone era, I wouldn't expect so.

 #### Kind of cuisine
 I will now take a deeper look to the kind of cuisine for the amenity restaurant.